ryanhornberger/firebase-functions-cold-start-bug/README.md

 Delays of this length are extremely disruptive to the user experience of various applications and our engineers are regularly writing work-arounds for critical path UI steps to reduce user impact.

+## Expected Results

+Cold starting functions should be able to achieve millisecond initialization speed even when activating firestore libraries during a cold start.

 ## Raw Results

 FIRST CALL